 “Well, then, Stephen, let's take a look at you.
-You've been in the wars by the looks of it.
-Take your top off and lie down here, would you, and we'll check you over.”
+You've been in the wars, by the looks of it.
+Lie down here, would you, take your top off and we'll check you over.”

-The young nurse helped Stephen to pull his t-shirt over his head, easing the neck opening past his lip.
-The thin chest that was revealed showed great red weals on the left side, a couple of identifiable boot-prints, and there was a suspicious-looking swelling near the middle.
+The young nurse helped Stephen to pull his t-shirt over his head, easing the neck opening past his lip without touching.
+The thin chest that was revealed showed great red weals on the left side, a couple of identifiable boot-prints, and there was a suspicious-looking protrusion near the middle.
 Gently, efficiently, he worked his way over Stephen's body, making notes as he went.
-When he finished, he helped the boy into a hospital gown and went to fetch pain relief.
-He returned and inserted a cannula into a vein on the back of the patient's hand and then injected a dose of painkiller through it.
+When he finished, he helped the boy into a hospital gown, and went to fetch pain relief.
+He returned and installed a cannula into a vein on the back of the patient's hand and then injected a dose of painkiller through it.

 “That'll help with the pain.
-The doctor will get to you soon and he'll see what can be done about your ribs and the cut on your lip.
-I'm sending you for x-rays first.
-I think, besides your ribs, you may have a fracture of the forearm as well.”
+The doctor will get to you soon and he'll see what can be done about your broken rib, and the cut on your lip.
+I'm sending you for an x-ray because I think you may have a fracture of the forearm.”

-He sat down, touched the patient momentarily on the back of the hand and spoke softly.
+He sat down, touched the patient momentarily on the forearm, spoke softly.

 “Now, Stephen, I need to ask you how this happened?”